-This ensures that all suppliers surveyed provided items to Harvard Bioscience that were used in final products in the year 2013.
-Once the filtering was completed, we populated the list with contact information and this list was then provided to Assent Compliance, our third party service provider, for upload to their Assent Compliance Manager SaaS (Software as a Solution) system.
+This ensures that all suppliers surveyed provided items to Harvard Bioscience that were used in final products in the year 2014.
+Once the filtering was completed, we populated the list with contact information and this list was then provided to Assent Compliance ("Assent"), our third party service provider, for upload to their Assent Compliance Manager SaaS system ("ACM").

 It was deemed appropriate to not further filter this list based on the necessity of the presence of 3TGs in the products as we could not definitively determine the presence or absence of 3TGs in all parts supplied.
-As part of the EICC-GeSI form, question 1 allows for further scoping as it asks suppliers whether any of the 3TGs are necessary to the functionality or production of their products.
-Assent conducted additional analysis of the supply chain and such analysis combined with supplier feedback, allowed Assent and Harvard Bioscience to remove these suppliers from scope of the conflict minerals regulation.
-The factors considered in Assent's secondary analysis and the information provided that removed these suppliers from Scope included:
+The survey employed the Conflict Minerals Reporting Template (the "CMRT"), version 3.02, developed by the Electronic Industry Citizenship Coalition® and The Global e-Sustainability Initiative.
+The CMRT allows for further scoping as they ask suppliers whether any of the 3TGs are intentionally added and if they are necessary to the functionality or production of their products.
+Assent conducted additional analysis of the supply chain and such analysis combined with supplier feedback, allowed Assent and Harvard Bioscience to remove additional suppliers from scope of the conflict minerals regulation.
+The factors considered in Assent's secondary analysis and the information provided that removed these suppliers from scope included:

 - The product they supply is packaging.
-(Labels do not count as packaging) - · Parts that do not end up in the final product.
-(This includes equipment used to make the product but is not a part of the actual product itself. i.e. Industrial equipment, computers etc.) - · Test Labs (I.e. Providers that test the resistance or durability of a product) - Service Providers (i.e. any supplier that provides a service but not an actual physical part). - Any supplier who has not supplied anything to Harvard Bioscience Inc., in the last 2 years.
+(Labels do not count as packaging) - Parts that do not end up in the final product.
+(This includes equipment used to make the product but is not a part of the actual product itself (i.e. Industrial equipment, computers etc.).) - Test Labs (i.e. Providers that test the resistance or durability of a product) - · Service Providers (i.e. any supplier that provides a service but not an actual physical part). - Any supplier who has not supplied anything to Harvard Bioscience, Inc., in the last 2 years.